zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

     α(z) ↔ g(μ)

 Where z is the radial coordinate in AdS and μ is the energy scale in the boundary CFT.
-This holographic correspondence means the alpha-field is not merely a mathematical convenience—it has deep connections to gauge theory and potentially to gravity itself.
+This holographic correspondence means the alpha-field is not merely a mathematical convenience, it has deep connections to gauge theory and potentially to gravity itself.

 ---